Ensembl/guiHive/README.md

 * Clone the guiHive repository (if you haven't done yet) and cd into it.

 * Set the GUIHIVE_BASEDIR environmental variable to point to your guiHive/src folder.
 Something like this should work:
-     $ export GUIHIVE_BASEDIR=$PWD/src
+     $ export GUIHIVE_BASEDIR=$PWD
 (Note: To make this change permanent include the $GUIHIVE_BASEDIR variable in your ~/.bashrc or ~/.profile file)

-* cd into guiHive/src/server and build the web server
+* cd into the "server" folder and build the web server
      $ cd $GUIHIVE_BASEDIR/server
      $ go build